Edgemead High Courses

 • Diversity, change and continuity – looks at the development of various life forms including evolution.

-See also Waterberg College Courses
+See also Wits Science Courses

 The Life Sciences Department recommends this subject to any student who has an interest in studying further in the Health Sciences or Environmental Sciences fields or has an interest is the environment and general structure and functioning of the human body.